kunifujiwara/VoxCity/README.rst

-VoxelCity is an easy and one-stop tool to output 3d city models for microclimate simulation by integrating multiple geospatial open-data
+VoxelCity is an easy and one-stop tool to output 3d city models for urban simulation by integrating multiple geospatial open-data

 * Free software: MIT license